-- Course: Chemistry BSc
+- Course: Chemistry with a Year in Industry MChem, BSc

 - Company: Reckitt Benckiser

-I work in the Nurofen team within formulation.
-I assist with the start of product development: developing a formula for new products, and feasibility work.
+During her studies at Leeds, she undertook an industrial placement year working at Reckitt Benckiser, a global company which produces many renowned products including Air Wick, Durex, Nurofen and Veet.
+She said, “I was working in the Nurofen team within formulation.
+I assisted with the start of product development: developing a formula for new products, and feasibility work.”

-I enjoy the atmosphere the most.
-There is a big community feel and you can certainly tell that in my team.
-We go for meals a lot, and we recently had an away day to the escape rooms and to do a treasure hunt around Hull.
+“My daily activities varied.
+A lot of the time I spent in the laboratory making batches of formulations, or in the office writing up the results from experiments.
+I had project and team meetings and training on various processes or equipment.
+I enjoyed the atmosphere the most.
+There was a big community feel and you could certainly tell that in my team.
+We tended to go for meals a lot, and even had an away day to one of the escape rooms and did a treasure hunt around Hull.

-Make sure that you know the company that you apply for and that you tailor the application to them.
-Use the career centre for mock interviews, especially if you haven’t had one before.
+“Make sure that you know the company that you apply for and that you tailor the application to them.
+Use the Careers Service for mock interviews, especially if you haven’t had one before.
 They give great constructive advice and it helps calm your nerves a bit before your actual interview.
 In the interview - I know everyone says it - be yourself.
 Everyone that is applying has the same academic credentials that you do, the thing that will make you stand out is your experiences and your personality.
 If you can get involved in societies or being a school rep will help with your communication skills and look great on your CV.
-Don’t be disheartened if you don’t get your first placement you apply for, keep applying until you get one.
+Don’t be disheartened if you don’t get your first placement you apply for, keep applying until you get one.”